Tanmay-x-Soni/Random-color-on-boxes/README.md

 # Random-color-on-boxes
- There are 5 boxes ad two buttons to change the color of each box randomly and then to clear it.

-# Random-color-on-boxes
- There are 5 boxes ad two buttons to change the color of each box randomly and then to clear it.
+ There are 5 boxes and two buttons to change the color of each box randomly and then to clear it.